Regional Wine Traditions in the United States

 Malolactic fermentation is a secondary fermentation process in which malic acid is converted into softer lactic acid, resulting in a smoother and creamier mouthfeel.
 This technique is commonly used in European winemaking, particularly in regions such as Burgundy.
 American winemakers have adopted this technique to enhance the texture and balance of their wines, especially in cooler climate regions where acidity can be high.
 By undergoing malolactic fermentation, wines can develop complex aromas and flavors, showcasing a greater range of characteristics.

-See also Pioneers of the American Wine Industry
+See also The Global Position of American Wines

 Blending